-AID was formed in September 2008 in response to concerns expressed by the Archbishop of Nigeria at the Global Anglican Future Conference (GAFCON), that South Sudan and its church were particularly vulnerable, coming out of a lengthy civil war.
-AID is a Christian charity and so is motivated by Jesus’s example and command to love those in need:
+AID was formed in September 2008 in response to concerns that South Sudan and its church were particularly vulnerable following of a lengthy civil war.
+We are motivated by Jesus’ example and his command to love those in need:

 ‘’By this we know love, that he laid down his life for us, and we ought to lay down our lives for the brothers.
 But if anyone has the world’s goods and sees his brother in need, yet closes his heart against him, how does God’s love abide in him?
 Little children, let us not love in word or talk but in deed and in truth.’’
 1 John 3:16-18

 AID worked for many years solely in South Sudan.
 However, we have always intended to expand into other regions and have recently begun work in Uganda and Kenya.
 To read more about these countries click here.